rbaral/Coursera_Natural_Language_Processing/README.md

-Walkthrough of the Natural Language Processing course from Coursera
+Walkthrough of the Deep Learning course from Udacity